microsoft/DeepSpeed/deepspeed/comm/benchmarks/README.md

   --dtype DTYPE         PyTorch tensor dtype
 </pre>

-2. Run all available communication benchmarks in `scan` mode:
+2. Run all available communication benchmarks:

 <pre>
 deepspeed run_all.py
 </pre>

-Like the individual benchmarks, `run_all.py` supports scanning arguments for the max message size, bw-unit, etc.
+Like the individual benchmarks, `run_all.py` supports scanning arguments for the max message size, bw-unit, etc. Simply pass the desired arguments to `run_all.py` and they'll be propagated to each comm op.

 # Adding Communication Benchmarks